sarnold/chromebooks/README.md

 ```sh
 $ DO_GENTOO=1 USE_ELIBC=musl USE_LPAE=1 ./chromebook-setup.sh do_everything --architecture=arm --storage=/dev/sdX
 ```

+## Note about logins
+The minimal Debian/Ubuntu rootfs user logins are displayed on the console
+prompt: ``[debian|ubuntu]:temppwd``.
+The Gentoo stage3/4 tarballs have no user yet, so the root passwd has been blanked.
+The default Debian rootfs never booted properly for me, so I don't know what the login details are (you'll need to mount your boot device and inspect/edit the shadow file yourself).

 ## Appendix
 ### How to bootstrap a Gentoo stage install